vitor251093/resurrection-capsule/README.md

 ## Introduction
 The focus is creating a local server in order to make Darkspore work again.
 The game has been dead since 2016 (you can literally buy a new physical copy by 2.99£ in Amazon.com).
 Since the servers shutdown, the game discs became useless pieces of plastic.
 This project aims to create a localhost server, which is going to make Darkspore work like if it was the original server, but much faster and private.

 Still, be aware: this project will respect every layer of DRM that is above the Darkspore application.
 If you bought the game in Steam, you will still need Steam to play it.
 If you bought the game in Origin, you will still need Origin to play it.
-And if you bought the game disc, you will still need the game disc in your reader to play it, and you will still need a legitimate serial to install it.
+And if you bought the game disc, you will still need your serial to install it.

 The only layer of DRM that _for now_ cannot be kept is the ingame DRM, which checks if you have the game in your Origin account after the game has already started.
 There are two reasons for that:
 - Origin has no public API, so there is no way to check if the user is really logged in, nor there is a way to know if he/she really has the game in the library;